operand/agency/README.md

 # Install
 > **WARNING:**\
-Running `agency` may result in exposing your computer to access by any connected `Agent` class.
-Please understand the risks before using this software and do not configure it for OS access otherwise.\
+> Running `agency` may result in exposing your computer to access by any connected `Agent` class.
+Please understand the risks before using this software and configure your environment safely.
-\
+>
-If you want to enable OS access, to allow for file I/O for example, I HIGHLY RECOMMEND running your project within a Docker container to prevent direct access to your host, allowing you to limit the resources and directories that may be accessed.
+> If, for example, you want to enable OS access, I HIGHLY RECOMMEND running your project within a Docker container to prevent direct access to your host, allowing you to limit the resources and directories that may be accessed.
+>
+> If you need it, an example Dockerfile can be found in the [examples/demo](./examples/demo) directory.

 ```sh
 pip install agency